chamokk/vehicle-data-service-challenge/README.md

 3. Data Storage (Database Service)
 4. GraphQL API (Vehicle Resolver)

+5. Import data (A script added to import the data to the db.
+Specific to this challenge.)

 ### Key Features

 - Fetches all vehicle makes and their corresponding vehicle types